Your message has been sent successfully!

 Sorry, your message could not be sent

 Please try again

-In Lexington, the Anderson House is legendary for its part in the war.
+In Lexington, the Anderson House is a historic building legendary for its part in the war.
 For three days in 1861, the stately mansion became one of Missouri's important Civil War battle sites for clashing members of the Union Army and the Missouri State Guard.
 This deadly firefight, known as the Battle of Lexington, was one of the Civil War's major battles.
-Visitors tour both the Anderson House and the 100 acres of preserved battlefield.
+Visitors tour both the historic building (Anderson House) and the 100 acres of Civil War battleground still preserved.
 The visitors center contains exhibits and programs that provide further insight into the battle that took place at this historic building on these historic grounds.

 Contact Us | Blog | Privacy Statement | ADA Compliance | Help Us Help You | Facebook Disclaimer

 Listings of businesses and events appearing on this site are supplied by the entities themselves.
 All information is subject to change without notice.
 Listings are posted for information only.
 The Missouri Division of Tourism (MDT) assumes no responsibility or liability for the accuracy or the content of individual listings or for the validity of any Web links included therein.
 A listing appearing on VisitMO does not imply endorsement or recommendation by MDT, the Missouri Department of Economic Development, the State of Missouri or any department/division thereof.